Karma (South Korean TV series): Development

 In July 2023, it was reported that the Kakao Webtoon Ill-fated Relationship by Choi Hee-seon, which was serialized in 2019, would be made into a drama with six episodes and is directed and written by Lee Il-hyung, who helmed A Violent Prosecutor (2016) and Remember (2022).
 Moonlight Film, Baram Pictures, and Kakao Entertainment managed the production.

 Casting

 In August 2023, Star News reported that both Shin Min-a and Park Hae-soo would be starring in the series.
 In response to the report, both agencies of Shin and Park stated that they were positively reviewing the offer.
 A month later, Netflix confirmed the ensemble cast of the crime thriller series with Park, Shin, Lee Hee-joon, Kim Sung-kyun, Lee Kwang-soo, and Gong Seung-yeon.

 Release

 Karma was released exclusively on Netflix on April 4, 2025.

 Reception

 Critical response

-Karma received positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the first season has an approval rating of 83% based on 6 reviews, with an average rating of 7.2/10.

-Joel Keller of Decider wrote: "Karma has the potential to be a fine series with intertwining plots, but it could also be an exercise in frustration, depending on how long those plots take to develop."
+Joel Keller of Decider recommended the series, praising its potential for "intertwining plots" while noting that its effectiveness would depend on the pacing of their development.